 In summary, the study draws on two assumptions; firstly, religious tolerance in Malaysia is relatively high in the dining sphere.
-We argue that this can be observed through the halal dining experience as the setting encompasses religious differences in dining, and involves complex tolerance in socialization.
-Secondly, as previous research demonstrated a high level of tolerance and racial stability on numerous occurrences in East Malaysia (Report for Research of Ethnic Tolerance and Social Unity 2007; Kib 2003), we postulate that the higher level of religious tolerance in East Malaysia, compared to West Malaysia, applies in the context of halal dining as well.
-These assumptions are analysed through quantitative and qualitative data collected from West and East Malaysia.
+We argue that this can be observed through the halal dining experience as the setting encompasses religious differences in dining, and involves complex tolerance in socialisation.
+Secondly, as previous research demonstrated a high level of tolerance and racial stability on numerous occurrences in East Malaysia (Aiedah et al. 2019; Mat Zin 2003), we postulate that the higher level of religious tolerance in East Malaysia, compared to Peninsular Malaysia, applies in the context of halal dining as well.
+These assumptions are analysed through quantitative and qualitative data collected from Peninsular and East Malaysia.